How to manage your finances responsibly

 Step 1.
 Make an emergency budget

 Identify what income you have (and others in your household).
-You may have income from your salary, from your business, pension or different sources.
+You may have different sources of income from your salary, from your business, pension, etc.

 Identify what you are spending on.